shoutem/shoutem.github.io/_posts/1-1-5-UsingUIToolkit.md

 Success!
 ```

-`List` is now showing list of restaurants.
+Since we changed extension, preview will be shown after Shoutem builds the new app. `List` is now showing list of restaurants.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/extension-rich-list.png'/>